 Development is defined by The Planning and Development Act, 2007 as “… the carrying out of any building, engineering, mining or other operations in, on or over land or the making of any material change in the use or intensity of the use of any building or land.”
 Most land use activities are defined as development, and therefore require a development permit in accordance with The R.M. of Sherwood’s Zoning Bylaw (Bylaw No. 18/17).

 Development Permit Application

-First, an applicant must submit a completed development application package, with relevant site plans, servicing plans, and clear letter of intent.
+Application forms must include relevant site plans, servicing plans, clear letter of intent and application fee.
 If you are unsure of the requirements for your application package, please contact the Planning & Development Department at (306) 525-5237.

 A strong and clearly worded letter of intent is crucial to an application package, as it is an opportunity to learn about the development, and its implications for the community.
 The R.M. of Sherwood will assess suitability of a proposal with respect to: